-The logical skills required in Further Mathematics complements all disciplines and is a fascinating and beautiful subject through external examinations.
+The logical skills required in Further Mathematics complements all disciplines and is a fascinating and beautiful subject.

+All modules are assessed through external examinations.
 UNIT 1: Further Pure Mathematics A UNIT 2: Further Statistics UNIT 3: Further Mechanics

 All modules are assessed through external exams.
-UNIT 4: Further Pure

-Mathematics B UNIT 5: Choice of: Further Statistics B or Further Mechanics B

-Mathematics is an excellent choice for students who wish to pursue employment in finance, statistics, navigation (such as Air traffic Control), management and accountancy.
+UNIT 4: Further Pure Mathematics B UNIT 5: Choice of: Further Statistics B or Further Mechanics B Mathematics is an excellent choice for students who wish to pursue employment in finance, statistics, navigation (such as Air traffic Control), management and accountancy.
 It can also lead to a career in many other paths such as architecture, designing computer games, medicine and veterinary science.